MartinLuquetEcology/Myzus_persicae_prediction/README.md

 The repository includes all of the R scripts and data files required to reproduce the analyses and figures presented in the paper "Predicting the seasonal flight activity of Myzus persicae, the main aphid vector of Virus Yellows in sugar beet" from Luquet et al. 2023 in Pest Management Science.
 Weather data is missing, as we are not allowed to share them, but the structure of these data is explained (see below).
+**UPDATE** : weather data is now available as it was made public by Meteo-France.
+You can find them here : https://meteo.data.gouv.fr/datasets/6569b27598256cc583c917a7 Datasets are heavy and their retreival might be challenging though.

 ## Quick overview of the main repository